 Adobe has announced that it will soon be discontinuing the Typekit Enterprise service that Finalsite was using to serve web fonts to our clients' sites.
 As a result, all licensing for these fonts must be transferred to your own Adobe Creative Cloud account for continued use on your website.

 What do I need to do?

 Create a new Creative Cloud account: If you do not have a Creative Cloud account, there are some inexpensive options available from Adobe that will allow you to license the fonts.
 Please use the below link to review plan options.

-(Use Single App and select InCopy for the lowest price option.)
+Scroll to the bottom select InCopy for the lowest price option.

 Remove Typekit fonts from your website: If you do not currently have a Creative Cloud account (and do not plan on purchasing one), we can consult with you on removing and replacing the fonts on your website.
 In most cases, this will involve a fair amount of design and development work to ensure the new font selections do not impact the functionality and layout of the site.
 Please consult with your Client Success Manager or open a ticket with our Support team to begin this process.